nodegui/nodegui/docs/api/QPixmap.md

 returns true if load was successful otherwise returns false.

 - `imageUrl` string (_optional_).
 Absolute path of the image that needs to be loaded in the memory.

+#### `pixMap.scaled(width, height, aspectRatioMode?)`

+Scales the pixmap to provided height and width with respect to aspectRatioMode.
+This method doesnt mutate this pixmap and rather returns a new pixmap with new height and width.

+- `width` number.
+Width in pixels for new pixmap.
+- `height` number.
+Height in pixels for new pixmap.
+- `aspectRatioMode` AspectRatioMode (_optional_).
+Specifies how scaling should happen.
+[AspectRatio is an enum from Qt](QtEnums.md)